-Former American International Group Inc. (AIG) Chief Executive Officer Maurice “Hank” Greenberg asked New York’s highest court to let him challenge parts of a ruling that allowed a state lawsuit against him to proceed.
+Former American International Group Inc. (AIG:US) Chief Executive Officer Maurice “Hank” Greenberg asked New York’s highest court to let him challenge parts of a ruling that allowed a state lawsuit against him to proceed.

 An appeals court in Manhattan last week affirmed New York state Supreme Court Justice Charles Ramos’s October 2010 order denying motions by Greenberg and former AIG Chief Financial Officer Howard Smith to dismiss the lawsuit.